-388 UNFCCC, 'Non-Economic Losses in the Context of the Work Programme on Loss and Damage' (n 13) para 84.
+&lt;sup>362 UNFCCC, 'Non-Economic Losses in the Context of the Work Programme on Loss and Damage' (n 9) para 84.

-389 UNFCCC (n 28) para 32.
+UNFCCC (n 28) para 32.

 damage can result from displacement, for example displacement can cause distress and a loss of health or social networks.
-However, displacement also constitutes a unique type of loss and damage in itself and is not just a cause of other types of loss and damage."390
+However, displacement also constitutes a unique type of loss and damage in itself and is not just a cause of other types of loss and damage."